 - P-listed material, even when empty, must be disposed of as hazardous waste

-- Sample vials with small amounts of chemicals must be collected as hazardous waste if it is unable to be rinsed
+- Sample vials with small amounts of chemicals must be collected as hazardous waste if it's unable to be rinsed

 The Triple Rinse Process

-After removing as much product as possible, your empty chemical container can be rinsed and disposed of or reused to store another waste product by following these steps:
+After removing as much product as possible, your empty chemical container may be rinsed and disposed of or reused to store waste by following these steps:

-- Repeat this step two more times for a total of 3 rinses.
+- Repeat this step two more times for a total of three rinses.